aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 arn:aws:iam::$AWS_ACCOUNT_ID:role/eksctl-eks-workshop-nodegroup-defa-NodeInstanceRole-647HpxD4e9mr system:node:{{EC2PrivateDNSName}}       system:bootstrappers,system:nodes
 ```

-The last example has the map to the system:masters group, which is basically the cluster-admin.
+The last example has the map to the `system:masters` group, which is the cluster-admin ClusterRoleBinding.

 ```yaml
 - "groups":